 Another significant passage is Romans 5:12-19 with its reported and forceful contrast between Adam and Christ.
 Adam and Christ although (V 14) in that in both case the action of one man had fateful consequences for those who followed.
 Both also died, but here the similarity ends.
 For where Adam’s death was the consequence of his trespass; his disobedience, Christ’s death was his act of righteousness, his act of obedience.

 The implication is that Christ willingly accepted the consequences of first man’s sin; that Christ’s death was a freely chosen embracing of Adam’s death.
 By, freely following act the consequences of Adam’s disobedience (i.e. death) Jesus burst through [the ul-de-sac of] death into life.

 Adam’s disobedience ……………death

 Christ’s obedience to death…………..life

-Idea is Jesus sharing the fallen-ness of sinful man, of Adam so that his death might become a means to creating a new man, new humanity.
-In other words, before he became the last Adam Jesus shared wholly the loss of the first Adam.
+Idea is Jesus sharing the fallen-ness of sinful man.
+So that his death might become a means to creating a new man, new humanity.
+In other words, before he became the last person Jesus shared wholly the loss of the first Adam.